aimee-mcneil-melville/ToDo-Full-Stack/README.md

 * Also make sure to update the `waiting` reducer.
 * Dispatch your `fetchOrders` action from a `useEffect` hook in `OrderList.jsx`.
 You'll need to import the `dispatch` hook and use it in the OrderList component.
 * Check your Redux devtools - can you see the orders?
-* `OrderList` is expecting to find an `orders` array on its props.
-You'll need to do a `mapStateToProps` to get the `orders` from your Redux store into the component, and then we should have a snazzy list of orders displaying on the page!
+* `OrderList` is expecting to have an `orders` array, but currently this is hardcoded to an empty array.
+You'll need to make use of `useSelector` to get the `orders` from your Redux store into the component, and then we should have a snazzy list of orders displaying on the page!

 ## Release 3: Update order status
 Amazing!
 There are all of our orders - but currently they're all pending.
 Let's give our users a way to let Sweet As Organics know when they've received their order, or cancel their order if they make a mistake.